MarcusLim0000/Beyond-the-Horizon-FE/README.md

 **Features**

-<p>User Authentication: Users can sign up, log in, and log out.</p>
+User Authentication: Users can sign up, log in, and log out.

 Holiday Management: Users can create, view, edit, and delete holiday plans.

 Hotel Management: Users can add, view, edit, and delete hotel details for each holiday.

 Flight Management: Users can add, view, edit, and delete flight details for each holiday.

 Event Management: Users can add, view, edit, and delete event details for each holiday.

 Currency Converter: Users can convert currency values directly within the application.

 Image Upload: Users can upload pictures that they have taken on their holidays directly into the application.

 Have a look at the front end <a href="https://beyond-the-horizon-fe.vercel.app/">HERE!</a>